Prior Consideration for Probationary Faculty Hires

 Whether or not search is to be continued or if it is agreed to appoint the candidate, the Prior Consideration / Transfer Form must also be completed and processed accordingly.

 Who is eligible?
 Only those fixed-term or NTT faculty in a position that is converted to probationary track.
 Eligibility does not extend to “any” fixed-term of NTT faculty at the university.

 Do we have to spend money to advertise if we have someone who is entitled to prior consideration?
 No. You may simply post on the university web site, pending a decision by the appointing authority.
 If the candidate is not hired, then return to the full recruiting and search process.

 Does the search committee decide whether to appoint the person?
-No. As with any search, the search committee’s function is advisory to the Dean, VP, Director of Affirmative Action and Director of Human Resources.
+No. As with any search, the search committee’s function is advisory to the Dean, VP, Director of Equal Opportunity & Title IX and Director of Human Resources.